 Chapter 8 Miscellaneous

-Sales and use tax constitutes an integral component of New York-s construction industry.
+Sales and use tax constitutes an integral component of New York's construction industry.
 New York Tax Law imposes sales tax on the sale or purchase of services to install, maintain, service and repair tangible personal property or real property.
-This brand new edition provides practical tips and advice along with a comprehensive overview of statutes, regulations and case law relevant to construction, repair and maintenance of private projects.
+This edition provides practical tips and advice along with a comprehensive overview of statutes, regulations and case law relevant to construction, repair and maintenance of private projects.

 When a private customer initiates a construction project upon the property it owns or leases, questions may arise as to whether or not the work amounts to a taxable repair, maintenance work or a tax-exempt capital improvement.
 Sales and Use Tax and the New York Construction Industry provides practical advice and a comprehensive overview of relevant statutes, regulations and applicable case law.
-This book is designed for readers to become familiar with New York-s tax laws and the methods for handling taxpayer disputes relative to the construction industry.
-It includes references to the New York State Department of Taxation and Finance publications, memoranda and advisory opinions that affect New York-s construction industry.
+This book is designed for readers to become familiar with New York's tax laws and the methods for handling taxpayer disputes relative to the construction industry.
+It includes references to the New York State Department of Taxation and Finance publications, memoranda and advisory opinions that affect New York's construction industry.